appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 Sets the maximum allowed value.
 For example, you could set the maximum value to 100 if you only want values less than 100.
 Any number entered that's more than 100 is considered invalid.
 Only available for columns that are type **Number**.

 <VideoEmbed host="youtube" videoId="bUbGMUuINvg" title="Min & Max Example" caption="Min & Max Example"/>

+##### Min date

+Sets the maximum allowed date.
+For example, you could set the minimum date to 1900/01/01 if you only want dates after that.
+Any date before 1900/01/01 can't be selected in the Date Picker.
+Only available for columns that are type **Date**.

+##### Max date

+Sets the maximum allowed date.
+For example, you could set the maximum date to 2100/12/31 if you only want dates before that.
+Any date after 2100/12/31 can't be selected in the Date Picker.
+Only available for columns that are type **Date**.

 ---